Summer Maintenance at Your School

 No rest for the weary, as they always say.
-This year has provided new challenges but also new opportunities, such as the additional stimulus funds available to K12 school districts.
+The most recent school year provided new challenges but also new opportunities, such as the additional stimulus funds available to K12 school districts.
 And while students are celebrating the end of another school year, the work never ends for you and your facilities team.

 Summer break is the ideal time to work on those projects and tasks that you were unable to complete during the year.
 As a facilities leader, the summer months are a chance to measure how the past school year went, and how you can improve it next year.
 But where do you start?